Sunday in the Park with George at the Savoy Theatre has been postponed until further notice.

 With a book by James Lapine, the musical is inspired by the French painter Georges Seurat and his work titled 'A Sunday Afternoon on the Island of La Grande Jatte'.
 The story concerns a character called George, a fictionalised version of the artist, who immerses himself in the painting.

-Gyllenhaal and Ashford will reprise their roles in Sunday in the Park with George in the West End at the Savoy Theatre from 11th June to 5th September 2020.
+Gyllenhaal and Ashford will reprise their roles in Sunday in the Park with George in the West End at the Savoy Theatre.

 Watch Jake Gyllenhaal in rehearsals for Sunday in the Park with George